LinkfandosVF/cryptidcrush-fr/README.md

 [Discord du jeu](https://discord.com/invite/cryptidcrush)

 Thanks to Mike for allowing me to mess with files and not smashing my head against a wall for discovering spoilers i wasn't supposed to see :3
++ MIKE UR A FUCKING GOD DKHFKDFKDJFDFKDFJ WHY DOES A FUCKING : RUINED EVERYTHING

 And thanks the whole dev team for making this master piece of a game.
 It's awesome.
 Thank y'all a lot!! ❤️